xkszltl/Roaster/README.md

 PR to the official repo is always preferred.
 When PR process is too slow or impossible, to Google for example, try the following suggestions:

-1. Some bugs, especially DLL related issues, might be bypassed by turning the build arguments.
+1. Some bugs, especially DLL related issues, might be bypassed by tuning the build arguments.
-2. When you really have to patch the source code, use regex for small dirty fixes.
+2. When you really have to patch the source code, use regex for tiny dirty fixes.
 This may last longer than `git merge`.
-3. For big fixes or pending PR, use a fork repo to hold private commits and use `git pull <patch repo> <PR branch>` after `git clone` from the official one.
+3. For big fixes or pending PR, use a fork repo to hold private commits and use `git pull <patch repo> <PR branch>` after `git clone` the official one.

+**Branch**

+Follow this guidance for creating patch branch:
+1. Squash your commits.
+You may need to rebase constantly and this reduce the workload.
+2. Try your best to push it to upstream.
+Otherwise you'll be resolving conflicts constantly.
+3. Always patch if you cannot resolve it by special build args.
+4. Before patching a release version, check if it's fixed the latest master first.

 Install
 ----------